arimger/Unity-Editor-Toolbox/README.md

 #### ToolboxCompositionAttributes

-Using this attributes you are able to create custom patterns of frequently grouped **ToolboxAttributes**.
+Using this attribute you are able to implement custom patterns of frequently grouped **ToolboxAttributes**.

 ```csharp